UNCLASSIFIED (U)

 b.
 You must examine photographs to make sure they meet the requirements listed in this subchapter.

 c.
-You must request a new photograph if the submitted photograph does not meet the requirements.
-Passport agencies/centers will send an appropriate IRL.
-When a new photograph is received, you must compare both photographs to ensure that they both depict the same person, refer to the FPM as appropriate (see 8 FAM 105.2):
+When a new photograph is received, you must compare both photographs to ensure that they both depict the same person, refer to the fraud prevention unit as appropriate (see 8 FAM 105.2):

 (1) When the applicant submits an acceptable photograph in response to the IRL, passport agency/center processing or communications/customer service personnel must: